Services

 The library is a public space for legal researchers.
 While our primary mission to serve the scholarly and pedagogical needs of the law faculty and students, members of the bench, bar and public are welcome in the library to conduct research.
 The library has numerous spaces for individual study, group study and relaxation.

-Related Content: General Use Policy
+Related Content: General Use Policy, Noise Policy

 Borrowing Materials